An unseen affliction: the scale and depth of visual impairment

 Levels of sightedness

-Visual impairment isn't neatly binary.
-A person's visual acuity lies somewhere on multiple spectrums simultaneously.
+You're either blind or you're not, right?
+Not quite.
+Visual impairment level isn't neatly binary.
+Instead, a person's visual acuity lies somewhere on the following spectrums:

 Snellen scale of visual acuity